 Under GSA rules, agencies may install telematics devices from another source if they can find a better deal.
 GPS solutions providers are sure to be champing at the bit to undercut the BPA price for federal contracts.

 The market is aligning itself in response to new rules mandating truck GPS trackers and fleet telematics for federal vehicles.
 Get ahead of the curve!
-Linxup experts and NeweggBusiness GSA specialists are ready to help get new GPS tracking technology into your fleet management operations in a timely and cost-efficient manner.
+Linxup experts are ready to help get new GPS tracking technology into your fleet management operations in a timely and cost-efficient manner.